joaopedrogv13/report_generator/README.md

 # report_generator
-Customizable HTML Reports Generator project with Java
+The Customizable HTML Reports Generator project is a Java-based application developed as part of a Computer Science Object-Oriented Programming coursework.
+The main objective of this project is to provide a user-friendly solution for processing CSV (Comma-Separated Values) files and generating customizable HTML reports with various styling options, such as colors, font types, and more.
+The application's core functionality includes implementing functional filters based on mapping techniques to refine the generated reports.